amarasovic/amarasovic.github.io/contact/index.md

 date:   2022-09-30 22:15:29 -0800
 ---

-**You're a student at the University of Utah interested in a collaboration/mentoring**
+**You are a student at the University of Utah interested in a collaboration/mentoring**

-Pleaase send me an e-mail with the following information:
+Please send me an email first with the following information:

 1. What's your educational status? [undergrad, masters, PhD, other],
 2. Which research questions or problems interests you,